A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

+We thank the referee for a careful reading of the manuscript and some useful comments which helped improve our analysis.
 This work is supported in part by the National Aeronautics and Space Administration under grant NNX11AC41G issued through the Science Mission Directorate and the National Science Foundation under grants PHY-0757839 and PHY-1068022 and the Texas Coordinating Board of Higher Education under grant No. 003565-0004-2007.